Managing the Weka System

 The Weka system is now installed.
-Now let's learn how to view, manage and operate it using either the or the , and to a WekaFS filesystem.
+Now let's learn how to view, manage and operate it using either the CLI or the GUI, and perform the first IO to a WekaFS filesystem.

 The Weka CLI is installed on each Weka host and is available through the weka